City Walk – Signature Chowk Bridge, Gurgaon

 Footover bridges are among the most escapist places of a city, especially when suspended in places that don’t appeal to crowds during certain times of the day (outside the rush hours, for instance).
 Like the one streaming out of exit 3, in Old Faridabad metro station.
 That facility for pedestrians remains deathly quiet during noons when you can hear the air rock its metal body with a hissing sound.

-But no bridge in the entire National Capital Region can match the haunting feeling experienced here on the footbridge spanning over the Signature Tower Chowk in Gurugram.
+But no bridge in the entire Delhi region can match the haunting feeling experienced here on the footbridge spanning over the Signature Tower Chowk in Gurgaon.

 This afternoon, the crisscrossing roads and flyovers are punctuated with cars and bikes, but the long bridge seems detached from the world.
 The escalators are still.
 The staircase is painted over with shifting patterns of daylight and shade.
 Up on the bridge, the sound of traffic has acquired an interesting character.
 Rather than being an irritant, it now fascinates, as if a classical music composer had weaved together a myriad of dissonant noises into a rhapsody dedicated to the chaos of modern life.